billbrod/spatial-frequency-preferences/README.md

       apparently fixed in [this
       PR](https://github.com/snakemake/snakemake/issues/1021), which hasn't been
       merged as of September 23, 2021.

+    - If neither of the above solutions work, try the following solution.
+I think this problem arises because of some ambiguity in how to generate one of the inputs to some of the figures (and a change in how `snakemake` resolves that ambiguity between `5.x` and `6.x`), and so the following removes the ambiguity.

+- If you're trying to create the figures after downloading the `fully-processed` and/or the `supplemental` data and `snakemake` complains about `MissingInputException`, try adding `cat reports/figure_rules.txt | xargs` before the snakemake command and `--allowed-rules` at the end (e.g., `cat reports/figure_rules.txt | xargs snakemake reports/paper_figures/fig-01.svg --allowed-rules`).
+What appears to be happening here is that `snakemake` is getting confused about timestamps or something similar and wants to rerun more of the analysis than necessary (or at least, wants to double-check how it would do that).
+Since `fully-processed` only contains the files at the end of analysis (and not the original inputs), snakemake is unable to do trace the analysis back to the beginning and so complains.
+By adding the modifications above, we tell `snakemake` that it should **only** consider using the rules that produce figures, and it no longer has this problem.

 - Previously, I found that `snakemake>=5.4`, as now required, installs its own `mpi4py` on the NYU's prince cluster.
 If you attempt to run any python command from the environment that includes this `mpi4py` on an interactive job (not on